typeRYOON/VSRG-UNO-R3/README.md

 > [!IMPORTANT]
 > Make sure to set your 4, 5, 6, and 7 keys in game.
-> Please install the .ttf font [file](res/osu!/NotoSansJP-Regular.ttf).
+> Check the errors.txt file if you're curious about what errors are what.
 > Please make sure to have an osu! account, this program needs a user's osu!.config file to read from.&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;&nbsp;

 > [!NOTE]
-> Please use the given osu skin, especially for the Arduino autoplayer. ([here](res/osu!/VSRG-UNO-R3.osk))
+> Please use the given osu skin for the Arduino autoplayer. ([here](res/osu!/VSRG-UNO-R3.osk))
 > [Here](res/osu!/Beatmaps.txt) are some test beatmaps.

 <h1></h1>

 > - Have `osu!` open already. ([download](https://osu.ppy.sh/home/download))
 > - Open `VSRG-UNO-R3.exe`.
-> - If you're planning to use Arduino features open the settings page via the top button.
+> - If you're planning to use Arduino features open the settings page via the arduino button.
 >   - In the port area there are two port entries, enter the COM port(s) that your Arduino are connected to.
 >     - (e.g. `COM3`, `COM4`, check Arduino IDE)
 >   - Click on the green refresh button, this will assign the ports.